Matcha Green Tea Benefits

 What is Matcha

-Matcha tea has risen in popularity in the past two decades and has become recognized as a superfood.
-It’s made from the leaves of the Camellia Sinensis plant, also known as tea.
+Matcha tea has become popular in the past two decades and is recognized as a superfood.
+It’s made from the leaves of the Camellia sinensis plant, also known as tea.
 While green tea is cultivated under the sun, Matcha tea is shade-grown.
-The leaves are dried and ground into a very fine powder.
-Actually, Matcha means “powdered tea” in Japanese.
+The leaves are dried and ground into an excellent powder.
+Matcha means “powdered tea” in Japanese.

 This tea dates back to the Tang dynasty of China and was introduced to Japan by Buddhist monks.
-It became an integral part of the Japanese tea culture and their Chanoyu tea ceremony.
-The best Matcha quality is grown in the Uji region of Japan.
+It became an integral part of Japanese tea culture and the Chanoyu tea ceremony.
+The best Matcha is grown in the Uji region of Japan.

-Matcha is packed with greater health benefits than regular green teas, as the whole leaf is consumed.
-It contains caffeine and several antioxidants, including EGCG, which is known for its properties that help fight cancer and improve metabolism and aging, and L-theanine which helps to calm the mind and improve memory and concentration.
+Matcha has more significant health benefits than regular green teas, as the whole leaf is consumed.
+It contains caffeine and several antioxidants, including EGCG, which is known for its properties that help fight cancer and improve metabolism and aging, and L-theanine, which helps calm the mind and improve memory and concentration.
 (1)

 Matcha vs Green Tea